fischhoff/ai_flowering/README.md

 # ai_flowering

-This repo contains code for classifying images as containing flowers or not containing flowers.
+This repo contains code and labels for classifying images as containing flowers or not containing flowers.

+The file "iNaturalistEucalypts - iNaturalistEucalypts.csv" contains metadata from iNaturalist for the images used for training and for prediction.
+The files "Angophora.csv", "Corymbia.csv", and "Eucalyptus.csv" contain labels for the flowering status of images.
+We made these labels by examining each image.
+For further details on methods, see file "deep learning - flowering Eucalypts.pdf"

-To reproduce analyses, download or clone this repo, download images from iNaturalist, and run the Python code found in transfer_learning_flowering_v3.ipynb.
+To reproduce deep learning analyses, download or clone this repo, download images from iNaturalist, and run the Python code found in transfer_learning_flowering_v3.ipynb.
 This Python notebook is adapted from the Sasank Chilamkurthy's Transfer Learning for Computer Vision Tutorial (https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).

 Briefly, here are the steps implemented in the code: